 Google Reviews for Doctors Help Healthcare Consumers Choose Providers

-Online reviews are the new way of getting word-of-mouth recommendations.
+Online reviews are the new way of getting word-of-mouth recommendations, and are a cornerstone of your medical marketing strategy.
 With Google reviews, consumers now have access to the opinions and experiences of people who are far beyond their personal circles.
 According to a report from Doctor.com, “The majority of patients consider 4 stars to be the lowest-acceptable rating for a doctor.”

 This same report shares how “87.8% of patients will go online to read reviews about a provider they’ve been referred to.… Having a strong online presence and reputation is absolutely necessary to acquire new patients and prevent referral leakage.”